fhiso/tsc-governance/drafts.md

 Basic Concepts for Genealogical Standards

-:  This standard defines various low-level concepts, including those to relating to our use of strings and IRIs.
+:  This document defines various low-level concepts, including those to relating to our use of strings and IRIs.
 It also defines the abstract foundations of our data model.
 This is content which will be used in many FHISO standards and so does not logically belong in